 I was set, however, on at least getting the skin and face details right.

-I had already done a little bit of searching, and had decided on a light blue costume makeup from Mehron (here’s the link: Mehron Makeup Paradise AQ Face & Body Paint, LIGHT BLUE Pastel Series – 40gm.)
 I went back and forth a little bit on whether I should go with a darker shade, as most people who replicate this look do.
-However, since I was going with the Rebels version of Thrawn, and his skin color their is closer to an ice-blue, I went ahead with the lighter shade and order it from Amazon.
+However, since I was going with the Rebels version of Thrawn, and his skin color there is closer to an ice-blue, I went ahead with the lighter shade and order it from Amazon.

 In the end, I am so glad I went with the light blue!!
 It matched the color from Rebels very well once I put it on my skin, and by the time I had added all the shading and detailing on my face it was almost exact.

 When I was first doing planning for this cosplay, I did some searches for pre-existing tutorials on how to do it all.
 It was odd to me that there were only a very few, and I couldn’t find any at all that had been genderswapped like I was wanting to try.